CurtisNewbie/mini-redis/README.md

 # mini-redis

-Learn redis internal by building a mini-version of it!
+Learn redis internal by building a mini-version of it.

-Supports:
+Support Commands:

 - PING
 - GET